nguyenquyhy/Flight-Events/SERVER.md

 *For Flight Events bot:*
 - View channel: you should set this to Allow.
 Sometimes due to server setup to hide channels until clicking some emote, the bot cannot see any channels in the server without this permission.
 - Manage channel: Allow so that the bot can automatically create/delete voice channels
 - Connect: Allow because the bot can only move people to channel it can connect to.
+This is also needed to allow the bot to clean up empty frequency channels.
 - Move Members: Allow

 *For ATIS bots:*